-If you’ve been told you need a total knee replacement (TKR) or total hip replacement (THR), the period between that conversation and your surgery date can feel like a waiting game.
+If you have been told you need a total knee replacement or a total hip replacement, the wait between that news and your surgery date can feel like dead time.

-What you do in the weeks and months before surgery can influence how you go into the operating room — and growing evidence suggests it may also affect how well you recover afterward.
-This post covers what that preparation looks like, what the research actually shows, and where massage therapy fits into the picture.
+What you do before surgery can affect how you go in.
+And there is growing evidence it may also affect how well you recover.
+This post covers what that preparation looks like, what the research actually shows, and where massage therapy fits in.

 What Is Prehabilitation?

-Prehabilitation — or prehab — refers to structured exercise, education, or a combination of both, done in the weeks or months before surgery.
-The idea is straightforward: going into surgery stronger, more informed, and better prepared tends to support a better recovery.
+Prehabilitation — or prehab — means doing structured exercise, learning about your surgery, or both, in the weeks or months before your operation.
+The idea is simple: going in stronger and better prepared tends to support a better recovery.

-For people awaiting joint replacement, prehab typically involves:
+For people waiting for joint replacement, prehab usually involves:

-Maintaining or improving range of motion before surgery limits it temporarily
+Keeping or improving range of motion before surgery temporarily limits it

-Learning what to expect from surgery and recovery
+Learning what to expect from surgery and the recovery process

-Addressing pain beliefs and fear of movement that could affect outcomes
+Addressing fear of movement and pain beliefs that could affect how you recover

-It’s not about doing anything extreme.
-It’s about arriving at surgery in the best condition possible, given where you’re starting from.
+It is not about doing anything extreme.
+It is about arriving at surgery in the best condition you can, given where you are starting from.

 What the Evidence Shows

-The evidence on prehab before joint replacement has grown considerably.
-It’s encouraging, though it’s worth being clear about what it does and doesn’t show.
+The evidence on prehab before joint replacement has grown a lot in recent years.
+It is encouraging, though it is worth being clear about what it does and does not show.

-A 2024 systematic review and meta-analysis published in Disability and Rehabilitation analyzed 28 randomized controlled trials of prehabilitation before TKA and THA.
-The review found that prehab was associated with improvements in function, pain, quality of life, strength, and range of motion compared to no prehab.
-These were measured up to 52 weeks post-surgery.
+A 2024 review published in Disability and Rehabilitation looked at 28 randomized controlled trials of prehab before knee and hip replacement.
+It found that prehab was linked to better function, less pain, improved quality of life, more strength, and better range of motion compared to no prehab.
+These were measured up to 52 weeks after surgery.

-That said, the authors noted that most of the included studies had a high risk of bias, and that significant differences between studies make it difficult to draw firm conclusions.
-The evidence supports prehab as a worthwhile approach, but it isn’t strong enough to predict exactly how much benefit any one person will see.
+The authors noted that most of the included studies had a high risk of bias.
+That means the findings are encouraging but not definitive.
+Prehab is a worthwhile approach — but it is not possible to predict exactly how much benefit any one person will see.

-A separate 2023 systematic review published in the American Journal of Physical Medicine & Rehabilitation found low-strength evidence suggesting prehab may increase pre-surgical strength and reduce hospital length of stay, though effects on post-surgical pain and function were less clear.
+A 2023 review in the American Journal of Physical Medicine and Rehabilitation found low-strength evidence that prehab may increase pre-surgical strength and reduce hospital stay length, though effects on post-surgical pain and function were less clear.

-The most consistent finding across the prehab literature is that going into surgery with greater strength and function is associated with better starting points for recovery.
-It’s not a guarantee — surgery, individual health, and post-operative rehab all matter too — but it’s a modifiable factor worth addressing.
+The most consistent finding is that going into surgery with better strength and function gives you a stronger starting point for recovery.
+That is a modifiable factor and one worth addressing.

 Why Pain Beliefs Matter Before Surgery

-One of the more important and sometimes overlooked factors in joint replacement outcomes is what a person believes about their pain going in.
+One of the most important and often overlooked factors in joint replacement outcomes is what a person believes about their pain going into surgery.

-Multiple studies have found that higher pre-surgical pain catastrophizing — an amplified, fearful response to pain — is an independent predictor of poorer outcomes after knee arthroplasty.
-A systematic review published in the Journal of Pain Research found moderate-level evidence that pain catastrophizing predicted chronic pain after TKA, independent of surgical factors.
+Multiple studies have found that high pre-surgical fear and catastrophizing about pain is linked to worse outcomes after knee replacement, separate from the surgery itself.
+A review in the Journal of Pain Research found moderate evidence that pain catastrophizing predicted chronic pain after knee replacement.

-This connects to Tasha Stanton’s broader work on OA and pain beliefs: the nervous system’s threat response, shaped by fear and unhelpful beliefs about pain and movement, doesn’t automatically reset after surgery.
+This connects to Tasha Stanton’s work on OA and pain beliefs.
+The nervous system’s response to threat, shaped by fear and unhelpful beliefs about pain and movement, does not automatically reset after surgery.
 Addressing those beliefs before surgery — not just the physical preparation — is a meaningful part of prehab.

 Where Massage Therapy Fits

-Massage therapy isn’t a substitute for exercise-based prehab or your surgical team’s guidance.
-But it can play a useful supporting role in the pre-surgical period for some people.
+Massage therapy is not a substitute for exercise-based prehab or your surgical team’s guidance.
+But it can play a useful supporting role in the weeks before surgery for some people.

-In the weeks before joint replacement, soft tissue work can help with:
+In the pre-surgical period, soft tissue work can help with:

-Reducing tension and compensatory patterns in muscles that have been overworking due to altered gait or guarded movement
+Reducing tension and compensatory patterns in muscles that have been overworking due to changes in how you move

 Supporting range of motion and comfort in the lead-up to surgery